carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-redundant-member-init.rst

     within copy constructors, since some compilers issue warnings/errors when base classes are not explicitly intialized in copy constructors.
-For example, ``gcc`` with ``-Wextra`` or ``-Werror=extra`` issues warning or error ``base class ‘Bar’ should be explicitly initialized in the copy constructor`` if ``Bar()`` were removed in the following example:
+For example, ``gcc`` with ``-Wextra`` or ``-Werror=extra`` issues warning or error ``base class 'Bar' should be explicitly initialized in the copy constructor`` if ``Bar()`` were removed in the following example:

 .. code-block:: c++